 Ensure that the temporary directory is on the local file system.
 AEM forms does not support a temporary directory at a remote location.

-Global document storage root directory The global document storage (GDS) root directory is used for the following purposes:
+Global document storage root directory *ndash; The global document storage (GDS) root directory is used for the following purposes:

 You can also enable document storage in the AEM forms database.
 However, system performance is better when you use the GDS.